clirdlf/ndsa.org/levels-of-digital-preservation.md

 With the current rapid changes in technology, a document that functions as the technological implementation of a preservation strategy, needs updating after 5 years.
 In addition, after 5 years of active use, users have expressed the need to add features and considerations.

 NDSA responded by creating a Levels of Preservation Working group with multiple subgroups to take on the task of updating the Levels and developing additional resources around the Levels grid.
-Learn more about the LOP Working group and subgroups [here](https://ndsa.org/working-groups/levels-of-preservation/).
+Learn more about the [LOP Working group and subgroups](https://ndsa.org/working-groups/levels-of-preservation/).

 ## Levels of Digital Preservation V2.0